vigi97la/SuperKickOffTweaks/ReadMe.md

 # Super Kick Off Tweaks

-Tweak the lists of international players that appear in the soccer game Super Kick Off for Master System II emulator Kega Fusion.
+Tweak the lists of international players and referees that appear in the soccer game Super Kick Off for Master System II emulator Kega Fusion.
 Download: see https://github.com/vigi97la/SuperKickOffTweaks/releases.
 You will need also `Super Kick Off.sms` and Kega Fusion emulator.

 [//]: # (